semrush/intergalactic/README.md

 # Intergalactic 🐳

 Intergalactic is a [React](https://reactjs.org/) component library for developing interfaces.
-You can see components in action in our [documentation website](https://i.semrush.com).
+You can see components in action on our [documentation website](https://i.semrush.com).

 ---